polydawn/repeatr/README.md

 Building software should be like `1 + 2 = 3` -- start with the same numbers,
 add 'em, and you should always get the same thing.

-Repeatr is applying the same theology to complex systems --- write down all the inputs precisely, do the same operation, and always get the same thing!
+Repeatr is applying the same theology to complex systems -- write down all the inputs precisely, do the same operation, and always get the same thing.

-Alternately, you could joke that Repeatr is:
+Or, more seriously:
-Clean sandboxes, made with free-range locally-sourced perfectly manicured sand -- We provide an audit trail for every grain of sand in your environment, detailing where it came from and how it was formed.
+*Clean sandboxes, made with free-range locally-sourced perfectly manicured sand.
+We provide an audit trail for every grain of sand in your environment, detailing where it came from and how it was formed.
-With Repeatr, you can be confident you have the absolute highest quality software (Er, sand) sourced directly from the producers.
+With Repeatr, you can be confident you have the absolute highest quality software (Er, sand) sourced directly from the producers.*